-ECHA is unable to confirm, based on the information in the original dossier and your comments to the draft decision that the test materials are relevant for the Substance and to all the registrants of the Substance.
+ECHA is unable to confirm, based on the information in the original dossier and your comments, that the test materials are relevant for the Substance and to all the registrants of the Substance.
 Therefore, ECHA concludes that it is not possible to assess whether the attempted predictions are compromised by the composition of the test materials.
 Consequently, the corresponding study results are not adequate for the purpose of classification and labelling and/or risk assessment.